ds10/3D-montage-viewer/README.md

 *	Click Run in Matlab and the HTML viewer files will be generated in a folder having the same name as the movie file.
 This folder will be in the output path you specified earlier.
 *	You should be able to preview the file in your browser by opening the html file.
 *	An extra .params.txt file is also generated.
 This file is not used by the viewer and may be deleted.
 You may wish to keep it because it is a useful record of the parameters used to generate the montage image from the video file.

+# Python Version

+The python branch is considered experimental until is merged  into MASTER